The Snow at the Palisade

 Only then did John learn the full story of what had happened to his family.

-His father had died in March of that same year.
+His father had died in March of that same year, just weeks after the raid.

 Many of his siblings and step-siblings were dead or scattered in captivity.